 Guests at the hotel partying, while the staff worked and served

-Now literary critics acknowledge that Moore helped modernise Irish literature, by encouraging a serious exploration of gender and social class roles.
-The blog Skip The Makeup is even more specific.
+Now literary critics acknowledge that Moore helped modernise Irish literature, supporting a serious exploration of gender & social class roles.
+Skip The Makeup is even more specific.
 She says that Moore, who supported early forms of feminism and likely wrote the story as a parable of a woman escaping a hardscrabble existence, might have made conclusions from meeting a real life Albert Nobbs that were not informed with our more recent insights.
 Nonetheless Moore understood what he wanted this Albert to represent.